 Balance Bike: Air vs Foam Tires – Which is better?

+Here I tried to discuss Balance Bike: Air vs Foam Tires – Which is better?
 Balance bikes come with either solid foam or air tires.
 Most budget balance bikes come with foam tires while higher-end models come with air tires.
 There are pros and cons to each type.
 However we typically always recommend air tires over foam tires.
 Whichever one is best for you depends on your goals and priorities for your little rider.
 Let’s look at the benefits of air tires and compare them to foam tires.
-The main reason we recommend air tires is they act like shock absorbents on balance bikes to smooth out the bumps along the way riding off curbs and on altering surfaces is much more comfortable and enjoyable on a bike with air tires.
+The main reason we recommend air tires is they act as shock absorbents on balance bikes to smooth out the bumps along the way riding off curbs and on altering surfaces is much more comfortable and enjoyable on a bike with air tires.

 Air tires are naturally grippy to help keep the wheels planted the air inside the tire can also compress and flex to adapt to various surfaces.
 The flexing of the tires also helps balance bikes maintain traction during sharp turns.
 Foam tires lack adequate traction on certain surfaces solid in construction.
 They cannot flex to conform to various surfaces.
 The foam material itself is also much less tacky than rubber which limits their grip smooth gym floors.
 Loose gravel or loose dirt as well as tile floors are particularly problematic for foam tires.
 Foam tires also wear down with time and are actually more expensive to replace than air tires.
 Now let’s look at the benefits of a foam tire and compare those to an air tire.